redhat-plumbers-in-action/downstream-backport-helper/README.md

 ## Config

-Action is configured using special config file: `.github/downstream-backport-helper.yml`.
-The structure needs to be as follows:
+Action is configured using a special config file: `.github/downstream-backport-helper.yml.` The structure needs to be as follows:

 ```yml
 downstream: